 Chris Mackowski, Ph.D., is the editor-in-chief and co-founder of Emerging Civil War.
 He is the series editor of the award-winning Emerging Civil War Series, published by Savas Beatie, and the “Engaging the Civil War” Series, published in partnership with Southern Illinois University Press.
 Chris is a professor of journalism and mass communication at St. Bonaventure University in Allegany, NY, and historian-in-residence at Stevenson Ridge, a historic property on the Spotsylvania battlefield in central Virginia.
 He has also worked as a historian for the National Park Service at Fredericksburg & Spotsylvania National Military Park, where he gives tours at four major Civil War battlefields (Fredericksburg, Chancellorsville, Wilderness, and Spotsylvania), as well as at the building where Stonewall Jackson died.
 Chris has authored or co-authored a dozen books on the Civil War, and his articles have appeared in all the major Civil War magazines.
 Chris serves on the national advisory board for the Civil War Chaplains Museum in Lynchburg, Virginia.

-Mia Nagawieckiis Vice President for Education at the New-York Historical Society.
-She oversees all education initiatives at the museum, which serve over 200,000 students and teachers annually through inquiry-driven programs that enliven the teaching and learning of history.
+Mia Nagawiecki is Vice President for Education at the New-York Historical Society.
+She oversees all education initiatives at the museum, which serve over 250,000 students and teachers annually through inquiry-driven programs that enliven the teaching and learning of history.
 She has worked on the development of all N-YHS curriculum guides since 2009, and conceived of and is directing the Women & the American Story project, the first-ever comprehensive U.S. women’s history curriculum website (wams.nyhistory.org).
 Nagawiecki has designed and led hundreds of workshops, institutes, and credit-bearing courses for K-12 educators in New York and across the nation.
-She is also an adjunct faculty member in the City University of New York’s MA in Museum Studies program.
+She also serves as an adjunct faculty member in the City University of New York’s MA in Museum Studies program.
 Nagawiecki holds a BA in history from Barnard College and a Master’s in American studies from Columbia University.